-Care for foster dogs includes feeding according to size and needs, exercise according to energy levels, and lots of play time and positive socialization.
+Care For A Cortez Rescue and Outreach Foster Dog includes feeding according to size and needs, exercise according to energy levels, and lots of play time and positive socialization.

 Although fostering is a lot of work, it is a very rewarding experience.
 By fostering, you are saving lives and helping many different types of dogs find the families they've been longing for.